ajsmith607/memills/content/family-of-edward-hallock-mills/mills-home/property-features.md

 Obviously, there are many variables affecting the growth of the oak over time, and both my approach to measuring the tree and the application of Mitchell's Rule are not precise either.
 I will point out however, that the hill slope that the tree stands on is southern facing, and anyone familiar with the home and land around it will know that the tree had ample access to water.
 In the Spring, a shallow stream on the surface of the ground would form to the east of the oak.
 In other words, the growing conditions in this area seem favorable.

-Even if we assume that the diameter of the tree is closer to 4 feet, mitigating the measurement complications I mentioned, and use a much more conservative growth factor, say 3, this puts the approximate age at 144 years, which from the year I write this, 2023, would put the tree's germination at 1879, the very year the Mills moved to Mott's Corners.
+Even if we assume that the diameter of the tree is closer to 4 feet, mitigating the measurement complications I mentioned, and use a much more conservative growth factor, say 3, this puts the approximate age at 144 years, which from the year I write this, 2023, would put the tree's origin at 1879, the very year the Mills moved to Mott's Corners.

 <div class="cols">
 {{% fig "adams-photos/oak-tree/2023-05-15_10.23.10" "350" /%}}